TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 ### docker-compose.yml
 The `GIT_TOKEN` arg variable under pysystemstrade>build>args must recieve the github personal access token.
-This is needed for the pull of the private version of the private_pysystemtrade repo
+This is needed for the pull of the private version of the private_pysystemtrade repo. (this assumes your repo is in github)

 ## Misc useful commands
 To handle all of the containers in the environment simultaionously use compose;